AI-SDC/SACRO-ML/docs/source/attacks/report.rst

 * **warns** when a metric, parameter, attack or attack category observed in the report is not present in the catalogs (conversion still succeeds); and
 * validates the result against the JSON schema.

+Two small normalisations keep real-world legacy reports schema-valid: a placeholder ``sacroml_version`` is injected when missing, and an empty ``attack_instance_logger`` is supplied for instance-less attacks (e.g. structural attacks).
+Anything else that does not match the schema -- such as a non-scalar metric value or a stray metadata key -- is reported as a schema error rather than silently rewritten.

 Curve-valued arrays (``fpr`` / ``tpr`` / ``roc_thresh``) are passed through unchanged. ``roc_thresh`` legitimately starts with ``null``, which the schema